 We hope you have enjoyed learning about medical alert systems and that you feel better armed to make a good investment when the time comes to make a purchase.
 In order to determine who the “top rated” systems are, we look for the following: quality and reliability of the hardware, innovative up-to-date technology, ongoing stellar customer service and reasonable monthly cost.

 MobileHelp provides the most comprehensive medical alert equipment you will find on the market today.
-In fact, many other alert companies use MobileHelp’s equipment, it’s that good.
+In fact, many other alert companies use MobileHelp's equipment, it's that good.
 MobileHelp offers cellular and in-home medical alert systems as well as optional fall detection.
+The MobileHelp Duo is also one of the only medical alerts that include an in-home device, plus a mobile (cellular) unit, making it the perfect solution for couples.
 There are no long term contracts, easy to understand pricing, free activation and free shipping for most plans.
 You can try MobileHelp risk free for 30 days, pricing starts at $29.95/month for a monthly plan.
 Read the full review of MobileHelp here.

 Bay Alarm Medical offers in-home medical alert system options as well as cellular mobile options.
 The in-home medical alert system is offered for use with a traditional landline, OR a cellular style base station option (if you don’t have a landline in the home).
 Bay Alarm also has a mobile (cellular) alert system with GPS for those who want coverage outside the home.
 Bay Alarm Medical in-home systems start at $27/month with the semi-annual pan and cellular systems start at $35/month with the semi-annual plan.
 Read full review of Bay Alarm Medical here.